 RAN WG4 received the incoming LS from ITU-R Working Party 5D on Parameters of terrestrial component of IMT for sharing and compatibility studies in preparation for WRC-23 (Att.
 7.4 to 5D/134).
 A first LS response was given from TSG RAN (RP-200514), followed by a response from TSG RAN WG4 covering parameters for operation between 470 MHz and 4990 MHz (RP-200559) and a second response on antenna parameters for operation in the range 6.425 to 10.5 GHz (R4-2011932).
 The feedback on specification parameters given in the LS response from WP5D (R4-2017799) is also recognized.

-This LS is a consolidated response, merging the previous responses and also adding information not submitted before.
-It provides the final specification and antenna parameters for the requested frequency bands in four annexes.
+This LS is a consolidated response, merging the previous responses and also adding information not submitted before, all summarized in four annexes.
 Previously submitted parameters where corrections are made are marked yellow.
 The response in Annex 1 is based on the latest LS received from WP5D (R4-2017799), where feedback is given through corrections and additions marked yellow.
 Annex 3 contains specification parameters for 10 – 10.5 GHz not submitted before.
+Annexes 2 and 4 contain the corresponding antenna characteristics.

 The bands within 470 MHz to 4990 MHz is part of what in 3GPP is defined as Frequency Range 1 (FR1) and the 5G RF parameters for the bands are specified in 3GPP specifications TS 38.104 for the BS and TS 38.101-1 for the UE.
 The recommended IMT-2020 technology related parameters were given in an earlier LS response (RP-200559). and are given in Annex 1 of this LS with references to those two specifications.
 The following should be noted: